webrecorder/pywb/README.rst

 Latest Changes
 ~~~~~~~~~~~~~~

-The basic feature set of web replay is nearly complete in this version.
+* Basic support for `Memento Protocol RFC7089 <http://www.mementoweb.org/guide/rfc/>`_

-pywb now features new `domain-specific rules <https://github.com/ikreymer/pywb/blob/master/pywb/rules.yaml>`_ which
-are applied to certain difficult and dynamic content in order to make
-web replay work.
+* pywb now features new `domain-specific rules <https://github.com/ikreymer/pywb/blob/master/pywb/rules.yaml>`_ which are applied to certain difficult and dynamic content in order to make web replay work.

-This rules set will be under constant iteration to deal with new
-challenges as the web evoles.
+  This rules set will be under constant iteration to deal with new challenges as the web evoles.

 Wayback Machine
 ~~~~~~~~~~~~~~~